Nimo

 Period number equals the highest occupied electron shell.

-Group number (for main-group elements) indicates valence electrons and typical ion charge.
+Group number indicates valence electrons and typical ion charge.

 Metals tend to lose electrons; non-metals tend to gain or share electrons.

-Alkali metal reactivity increases down the group; halogen reactivity decreases down the group.
+Alkali metal reactivity increases down the group; halogen reactivity decreases.

-Ionisation energy, atomic radius and electronegativity explain many trends.
+Ionisation energy, atomic radius, and electronegativity explain various trends.

-Transition metals often show multiple oxidation states-predictions require caution.
+Transition metals often exhibit multiple oxidation states; predictions require caution.

-Noble gases have full valence shells and show very low chemical reactivity.
+Noble gases possess full valence shells and show very low reactivity.

 Predicted reactions depend on valence-electron changes and available reaction partners.

-Experimental conditions (temperature, pressure, catalysts) can change whether a predicted reaction actually occurs.
+Experimental conditions can influence whether a predicted reaction occurs.

 Built with v0